 Famous words: "The pain was unbelievable.
 It snapped like a breadstick.
 It sounded like two muzzled gunshots off my left shoulder.
 Pow, pow!" — Joe Theismann

-Bottom line: Joe Theismann was sacked 340 times in his career, and it was the 340th that ended his career.
+Bottom line: Joe Theismann was sacked 340 times in his career, and it was the 340th that ended it.

-The Redskins ran a flea-flicker, and as Theismann was moving up in the pocket to throw the ball, Lawrence Taylor pulled down the quarterback at the shoulders while LT’s leg drove into Theismann’s lower leg, snapping both his tibia and fibula.
+The Redskins ran a flea-flicker, and as Theismann was moving up in the pocket to throw the ball for them, Lawrence Taylor pulled down the quarterback at the shoulders while LT’s leg drove into Theismann’s lower leg, snapping both his tibia and fibula.

 Taylor, who was probably the most ferocious player in the game, then frantically signaled to the Redskins' sideline to bring medical personnel onto the field.
-They were able to save Theismann’s leg, but weren’t able to save his career as insufficient bone growth in that leg caused him to retire at the age of 36.
+They were able to save Theismann’s leg but couldn’t save his career, as insufficient bone growth in that leg caused him to retire at the age of 36.

 Kevin Durant — Torn Achilles’ Tendon

-What happened: After missing a month due to a calf strain, Kevin Durant ruptures his Achilles in that same leg while pushing off that foot.
+What happened: After missing a month due to a calf strain, Kevin Durant ruptured his Achilles in that same leg while pushing off that foot.

 Famous words: "He was cleared to play tonight.
 That was a collaborative decision.
 I don’t believe there is anybody to blame, but I understand this world.
 If you have to, you can blame me.
 I run our basketball operations department." — Warriors State general manager Bob Myers